dart-lang/site-www/src/codelabs/async-await/index.md

-`Async` functions can handle errors using try-catch:
+Handle errors in an `async` function by using try / catch:

 ```
 void createOrderMessage () async {